frankbria/bearadventures-travel/DEPLOYMENT.md

 - Domain `bearadventures.travel` with DNS control
 - SSL certificate capability (Let's Encrypt recommended)

+## Security Notes

+**Important**: This deployment guide follows security best practices:
+- The `bearadventures` system user has no sudo privileges
+- All privileged operations (sudo commands) are run as root/admin user
+- Global package installations (like PM2) are done as root before switching users
+- The application user only has access to its own files and processes
+- Clear separation between root tasks and application user tasks

 ## Step-by-Step Deployment

 ### 1. Server Preparation